-“I think of discipline as the continual everyday process of helping a child learn self-discipline.” – Fred Rogers
+“I think of discipline as the continual everyday process of helping a child learn self-discipline.”

 Now Is the Right Time!

-Teens and emerging young adults ages 15-19 will naturally test limits and break rules.
-In fact, some of the conditions of adolescent development add to the likelihood that they’ll break rules including our teen’s need for risk-taking, their desire for increasing independence, their sexual curiosity and development, and their need to belong and be approved of by peers.
-Those mistakes or misbehaviors are a normal part of their development and necessary for their learning.
+Teens ages 15-19 are actively finding ways to assert independence with confidence but may also feel fragile and vulnerable about their future adult lives.
+They will naturally test limits and break rules.
+In fact, some of the conditions of adolescent development add to the likelihood that they will break rules such as your 17-year-old teen’s need for risk taking, their desire for increasing independence, their sexual curiosity and development, and their need to belong and seek approval of peers.
+This is a normal part of their development and necessary for their learning.

-- agreed upon rules and expectations; and
+- a growing understanding of agreed upon rules and expectations.

-- learn independence, life skills competence, and self-sufficiency; and
+- learn independence and self-sufficiency; and

-- build assertive communication to express needs and boundaries critical for keeping them safe and ready to deal with peer pressure.
+- build assertive communication to express needs and boundaries, critical for keeping them safe and ready to deal with peer pressure.

-These steps are best done when you and your teen are not tired or in a rush.
+These steps are done best when you and your child/teen are not tired or in a rush.